rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 water, whereas the other was humored by both the twist of the story and his colleague's reaction.
 But, perhaps, there was some logic to the choice of Tatar or the closely related Bashkir, namely, they embody a formidable presence opposing a monolithic, centraloriented Russian Federation and, where there are two self-aware cultural-lingual groups, e.g. Bashkortostan, third-tier ethnic groups are more tolerated.
-Erzya-speaking settle-

-<pgNo>5</pgNo>
-INTRODUCTION

-5

-ments can be located throughout the Volga Region, but ofﬁcially they might be difﬁcult to locate or enumerate; in the majority Russian language and most census statistics there have nearly always been ﬁgures for the pejorative, cumulative Mordvin while the autonyms Erzya, Moksha, Shoksha, Teryukhan and Qaratay receive little mention.
+Erzya-speaking settlements <pgNo>5</pgNo> can be located throughout the Volga Region, but ofﬁcially they might be difﬁcult to locate or enumerate; in the majority Russian language and most census statistics there have nearly always been ﬁgures for the pejorative, cumulative Mordvin while the autonyms Erzya, Moksha, Shoksha, Teryukhan and Qaratay receive little mention.
 Traditionally, the “Mordvins” have gained their wealth in the forests and fertile